makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

       * [ ] Any upgradable contracts have the `PAUSE_PROXY` as their `admin` (i.e. the party that can upgrade)
         * [ ] Any upgradable SubDAO contracts with an `admin` that is not `PAUSE_PROXY` are not authed on any core contracts (Blocking)
     * [ ] All SubDAO content addresses (i.e. provided contract addresses or EOAs) present in the Maker Core spell are present in the exec doc and are correct.
 SubDAO addresses being authed or given any permissions MUST be in the exec doc.
 SubDAO addresses being called must be confirmed by the SubDAO spell team.
+      * [ ] IF addresses not PR'ed in by the SubDAO team (use git blame for example), SubDAO content addresses all have inline comment for provenance or source being OKed by SubDAO
     * [ ] SubDAO actions match exec doc (only where inline with main spell code) and do not affect core contracts
     * [ ] Core contract knock-on actions (such as offboarding or setting DC to 0) are present in the exec and match the code
     * [ ] External calls for SubDAO content are NOT delegate call